OSS-PREY/OSSPREY-FrontEnd-Server/README.md

    - To access the **Social Network for Issues/Emails** and **Technical Network for Commits**, ensure that a repository is selected.
 This is visible when you click on the 'See Advanced Analytics' option located at the bottom of the page

 3. **Visual Details**:
-   - **Graduation Forecast**:
+   - **Probability of Sustainability**:
      - Displays a forecast value for each project time period.
-     - Another tab shows a more refined view, i.e. 3 months for that project
+     - [Upcoming] Shows the probability of sustainability for future months in local mode.
    - **Social Network: Emails**:
      - Visualizes email exchanges between developers for the selected project and time period.
      - Shows sender and replier nodes, developer names, and interaction percentages.